pablovin/ChefsHatGYM/README.md

 ## Citations

+- Barros, P., & Sciutti, A. (2022).
+All by Myself: Learning individualized competitive behavior with a contrastive reinforcement learning optimization.
+Neural Networks, 150, 364-376.

+- Barros, P., Yalçın, Ö. N., Tanevska, A., & Sciutti, A. (2022).
+Incorporating Rivalry in reinforcement learning for a competitive game.
+Neural Computing and Applications, 1-14.

+- Barros, P., Tanevska, A., & Sciutti, A. (2021, January).
+Learning from learners: Adapting reinforcement learning agents to be competitive in a card game.
+In 2020 25th International Conference on Pattern Recognition (ICPR) (pp. 2716-2723).
+IEEE.

 - Barros, P., Sciutti, A., Bloem, A. C., Hootsmans, I. M., Opheij, L. M., Toebosch, R. H., & Barakova, E. (2021, March).
 It's Food Fight!
 Designing the Chef's Hat Card Game for Affective-Aware HRI.
 In Companion of the 2021 ACM/IEEE International Conference on Human-Robot Interaction (pp. 524-528).

-- Barros, P., Tanevska, A., Yalcin, O., & Sciutti, A. (2021).
-Incorporating Rivalry in Reinforcement Learning for a Competitive Game. arXiv preprint arXiv:2011.01337.

 - Barros, P., Tanevska, A., Cruz, F., & Sciutti, A. (2020, October).
 Moody Learners-Explaining Competitive Behaviour of Reinforcement Learning Agents.
 In 2020 Joint IEEE 10th International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob) (pp. 1-8).
 IEEE.

-- Barros, P., Tanevska, A., & Sciutti, A. (2020).
-Learning from Learners: Adapting Reinforcement Learning Agents to be Competitive in a Card Game. arXiv preprint arXiv:2004.04000.

 - Barros, P., Sciutti, A., Hootsmans, I. M., Opheij, L. M., Toebosch, R. H., & Barakova, E. (2020).
 It's Food Fight!
 Introducing the Chef's Hat Card Game for Affective-Aware HRI.
 Accepted at the HRI2020 Workshop on Exploring Creative Content in Social Robotics! arXiv preprint arXiv:2002.11458.